mdsol/hale/README.md

 It specifies the uniform-interface method (e.g. HTTP.GET) that fulfills the specified relationship.

 ### data
-The "inputs" property is OPTIONAL.
+The "data" property is OPTIONAL.

 Keyed by input name that matches a URI template variable or a body property, it specifies the Input Objects defining the allowed vales in exercising a link.
 Valid values are a single Input Object or an array of Input Objects for the